 Macrophage Based Assays

 Macrophages are effector cells of the innate immune system that phagocytose bacteria and secrete both pro-inflammatory and antimicrobial mediators.
 In addition, macrophages play an important role in eliminating diseased and damaged cells through their programmed cell death.
-They regulate lymphocyte activation and proliferation, and they are essential in the activation process of T- and B-lymphocytes by antigens and allogenic cells.
+They regulate lymphocyte activation and proliferation.
+They are essential in the activation process of T- and B-lymphocytes by antigens and allogenic cells.
 Enhanced bactericidal activity of “activated macrophages” is based on immunologically linked mechanisms involving lymphocytes.

 Difference in phagocytic potential of M1 and M2 MΦ

-The images above showed M2 macrophages engulfed higher numbers of zymosan particles when compared to M1 macrophages (Objective= 20X).
+The images above showed that M2 macrophages engulfed higher numbers of zymosan particles when compared to M1 macrophages (Objective= 20X)

 Difference in phagocytic potential of M1 and M2 MΦ